aghaSeyed/sodoku/README.md

 # sodoku
-2 player sodoku game , winner is who solve pazzle faste !
+2 player sodoku game , winner is who solve pazzle faster !

-the main goal of this project is using socket programming through php so all actions which happen in 2 browser tab is real-time
+the main goal of this project is using socket programming through php so all actions which happen in 2 different browser tab is real-time

 ## Installation